Graham Gano: Washington Redskins

+2009 season

 On December 8, 2009, Gano was signed by the Washington Redskins, replacing veteran Shaun Suisham.
 He successfully connected on his first career NFL field goal attempt, a 46-yard attempt against the Oakland Raiders on December 13, 2009.
 He appeared in three games in the 2009 season.

+2010 season

 Gano continued to play for the Redskins in the 2010 season.
 He cemented his status as a clutch kicker for the Redskins by contributing to three overtime game-winning field goals when playing against the Green Bay Packers, Tennessee Titans, and Jacksonville Jaguars.
 Gano earned NFC Special Teams Player of the Week for his game against Jacksonville.
 In the 2010 season, Gano converted all 28 extra point attempts and 24 of 35 field goal attempts.

 Due to Gano's inconsistency in the 2010 season, the Redskins brought Shayne Graham to compete.
 After a good performance in the preseason and horrible performance by Graham in the first preseason game, Gano was kept on the final roster before the start of the new season.

+2011 season

 In Week 9 against the San Francisco 49ers in the 2011 season, he kicked a 59-yard field goal, which broke the Redskins' franchise record of 57 yards.
 At the end of the season, he made 31 of 41 field goal attempts with five of the ten misses being blocked kicks.